 Tubal Ligation Reversal

-We perform both laparoscopic and "open" microsurgical tubal reanastamosis.
+Due to the very high costs of U.S. hospitalization, we perform both "open" microsurgical tubal reanastamosis at our Guadalajara facility only.
+The surgery is carried out by U.S. Board Certified physicians and involves a 3-5 day hospital stay.
 Success rates in selected cased approach 85%.
-The "open" procedures are also offered at our Guadalajara based facility in Mexico at substantially lower hospital prices ($4,200 total hospital cost (subject to change without notice; effective 1/09, less than one half comparable U.S. prices, with no compromise in success.
+Hospital San Javier in Guadalajara is the most modern facility in all of Mexico and the hospital is certified by the U.S. Joint Commission on Accreditation of Healthcare Facilities.
+Hospital prices ($4,800 total hospital costs) are less than one third comparable U.S. prices, with no compromise in quality or success.
 Surgeon's fees are extra but are also substantially lower than U.S. prices.
 Surgery is carried out by Board Certified U.S. Reproductive Specialists at the Center for Reproductive Medicine at Hospital San Javier in Guadalajara, Mexico.
 Hospital San Javier is Mexico's leading medical and surgical facility.
 The hospital can be found listed on the very exclusive U.S. Department of State referral site for advanced medical care in Mexico.

 Alternatives to Vasectomy Reversal (MESA, TESA, PESA)